Diae-Louali/AmazonClone/README.md

 As a third project, I made a clone of amazon that includes stripe payments as well as a star review system among other features.

-This project has been done in pair programming with [Diae Louali](https://github.com/Diae-Louali).
+This project has been done in pair programming with [Adam Louali](https://github.com/AdamOB1290).

 ### Built With